athms/deep-learning-basics/README.md

 conda create --name deep-learning-basics python==3.8
 ```

-This will create a new Python 3.8 environment with the name `deep-learning-basics` .
+This will create a Python 3.8 environment with the name `deep-learning-basics` .

 Switch to the new environment with: